fioccajohn/portfolio/README.md

 ## Python 🐍

-I'd love to speak in Python and code in English.
+Let's start speaking in Python and coding in English.

 ### About me — by way of Python.
 - My [hobbies](https://github.com/fioccajohn/portfolio/blob/main/Python/Hobbies.ipynb).